“Learning and growing together”

-- Develop a pastoral provision both whole school and targeted, which will support our pupils who may be facing challenges.
+- Provide whole school and targeted support which can help pupils that may be facing challenges.

-- Help pupils improve their social, emotional and behavioural skills and to promote and re-enforce self-esteem by individual support or class based support.
+- Improve pupils’ social, emotional and behavioural skills to promote and reinforce self-esteem and confidence.

-- Develop and promote positive relationships and to praise specific behaviour and positively reward individual efforts and achievements.
+- Pomote positive relationships and behaviour rewarding individual efforts and achievements.

-- Liaise and support parents, carers and families and take advice and support from outside professional agencies when needed.
+- Liaise and support parents, carers and families and take advice and support from extenal professional agencies when necessary.

-- Provide a supportive calm and challenging environment which allows pupils to experience and express their feelings.
+- Provide a supportive calm environment that facilitates pupils to express their feelings.

 All pupils follow a PSHE curriculum as part of the National Curriculum.
 PSHE supports the development of social, moral and spiritual understanding.
 Reporting behavioural incidents is important as staff can then identify patterns of behaviour and intervene if necessary.
-As a school we record each significant incident using ‘Sleuth’ our behaviour tracking system.
-This is monitored on a weekly basis and strategies are amended if necessary.
+As a school we record each significant incident using ‘SLEUTH’ our behaviour tracking system.
+This is monitored on a regular basis and strategies are amended if necessary.
 Appropriate behaviour strategies and achievable/ understandable targets are identified and put in place for each individual pupil.
-Additional assistance can then be given to pupils either individually or in a small group setting e.g. social and emotional, behaviour etc. Additionally Pastoral Support Plans are put in place and regular Pastoral Support meetings are held with the parent/carer to ensure a consistent approach at home and school.
+Additional assistance can then be given to pupils either individually or in a small group setting e.g. social and emotional, behaviour etc. Additionally Pastoral Support Plans are put in place and regular Pastoral Support meetings are held with parents/ carers to ensure a consistent approach both at home and at school.